-- Mindless use of weapons, where 'mindless use' means striking your opponent repeatedly and ineffectively with your weapon; - Voluntarily attempting to cause pain to an opponent in a fighting action; - Unsportsmanlike conduct (e.g. calling one's shots); - Address the camp master without raising your hand; - Contestants are guaranteed 1 minute to compete after their call, on pain of defeat 3-0; no exceptions are allowed.
+- Mindless use of weapons where 'mindless use' means repeatedly and ineffectively striking an opponent with one's weapon; - Voluntarily attempting to cause pain to an opponent in a fighting action; - Unsportsmanlike conduct (e.g. calling one's shots); - Address the camp master without raising your hand; - Contestants are guaranteed 1 minute to compete after their call, on pain of defeat 3-0; no exceptions are allowed.